nikumar1206/daily_projects/w12d5/README.md

   - Google/Stack Overflow (make sure to read through a few resources before trying to implement something)
   - Your debugging skills! (check the console, the server log, your webpack output! use debuggers! read your error messages!)
 - If any of your students are planning on setting up AWS this weekend, emphasize that they should be EXTREMELY precise while following the instructions.
+- Start keeping a list of big bugs and cool solutions that came up with.
+This will be invaluable when they start interviewing and want technical anecdotes.

 **FULL STACK PROJECT**